Skip to main content

 appropriate for the TACACS+ message type, with the

-TAC_PLUS_UNENCRYPTED_FLAG set, and terminate the Session.
+TAC_PLUS_UNENCRYPTED_FLAG set, and terminate the session.
 This

-Obfuscation [RFC8907] for TAC_PLUS_UNENCRYPTED_FLAG or key
+Obfuscation for TAC_PLUS_UNENCRYPTED_FLAG or key mismatches.

 A TACACS+ client that receives a packet with the

-TAC_PLUS_UNENCRYPTED_FLAG not set (cleared), MUST terminate the
+TAC_PLUS_UNENCRYPTED_FLAG not set (i.e., cleared), MUST terminate the

-Session, and SHOULD log this error.
+session, and SHOULD log this error.

 5. Security Considerations